hasahmed/shape_game_cpp/README.md

 ### Object
 <a name="object"></a>

 This is the base class for every object in the game.
+It contains common functionality, and the virtual methods to be overriden by YOUR shapes

 ### Object Constructors